Contact

 Biography

-I am the inaugural chair of the UK Clinical Reasoning in Medical Education group (www.creme.org.uk), a registered charity with links in the majority of UK medical schools.
-We promote excellence in teaching clinical reasoning in medical education and provide high quality resources for teachers and learners.
-We consult with medical schools in the UK and abroad on clinical reasoning curricula, teaching, and assessment.
+Outside the University, I am mainly known for my work in clinical reasoning education.
+I am the inaugural chair of the UK Clinical Reasoning in Medical Education group (www.creme.org.uk), a not-for-profit organisation with links in the majority of medical schools.
+Our mission is to promote excellence in teaching clinical reasoning in medical education and provide high quality resources for teachers and learners.
+I consult with medical schools and postgraduate training programmes in the UK and abroad on their clinical reasoning curricula and staff development.

 Expertise Summary